Jainam-077/Jainam-077/README.md

 ## 📊 Projects

 ### 🔬 Lung Cancer Detection Using CNN
-- Built a deep learning model using CNN to classify lung CT scans as Benign, Malignant, or Normal
+- Built a deep learning model to classify lung CT scan images into benign, malignant, or normal categories using CNN architecture.
-- Preprocessed image dataset with OpenCV and augmented data to improve model generalization
+- Preprocessed the dataset using resizing, normalization, and augmentation to improve performance.
-- Achieved 80-85% accuracy; evaluated using confusion matrix and classification report
+- Achieved over 80% accuracy on validation data using Dropout, MaxPooling, and ReLU activation.

 ### 📈 Sales Dashboard with Power BI
 - Designed an interactive dashboard for analyzing sales trends across regions